 - SquareWear v2.0 is officially released and available for purchase at Rayshobby Shop.

 - SquareWear basics, learning from examples, and programming reference are available in the User Manual.

 - Hardware design and software code are available for download at SquareWear’s Github Repository.

-• How is SquareWear different from LilyPad Arduino and Adafruit’s Flora?
+• How is SquareWear different from LilyPad Arduino USB and Adafruit’s Flora?

 LilyPad Arduino USB and Adafruit’s Flora are two wearable electronics board based on the Arduino.
 Here is a summary of the main differences: